NavigationContentFooter

 GB-s

-Unit used to measure the resource consumption of a function.
+Unit used to measure the resource consumption of a Serverless Function.
 It reflects the amount of memory consumed over time.

 JWT Token

-A JWT (JSON Web Token) is an access token you can create from the console or the API to enable an application to access your Private function.
+JWT (JSON Web Token) is an access token you can create from the console or API to enable an application to access your private container.
+Find out how to secure a Function.

 Handler